 Leave of Absence Policy and Withdrawal from the University Policy

-Military Leave is available for any student separated from the military or active reservist who, due to documented deployment or drilling, need to leave the University during the semester without completing their current coursework, or to withdraw from the University for up to two (2) consecutive terms.
+Military Leave is available for any student separated from the military or active reservist who, due to documented deployment or drilling, must leave the University during the semester without completing their current coursework, or to withdraw from the University for up to two (2) consecutive terms.
+Students should complete a Leave of Absence form for military leave.

 In the event of a federally declared emergency, U.S. Military Veterans who are listed as honorably discharged on their DD-214 at time of separation and have been reactivated in to service by the U.S. Government to assist with evacuations, relocation of command centers, security protection detail, etc. in areas designated/declared as Emergency Disaster Areas (e.g. wildfire, earthquakes, flooding, etc.) may be eligible for academic accommodations with appropriate documentation from a federal agency.